jearimjarden/jearimjarden/README.md

 - 🔗 https://github.com/jearimjarden/credit-risk-ml-analysis

 ### 🔍 ML Model Behavior Analysis
--  Understanding model performance, evaluation metrics, and limitations
+-  Understanding model performance, evaluation metrics, and real-world limitations
 - 🔗 https://github.com/jearimjarden/ml-model-behavior-analysis

 ## 🧠 My Approach

 I focus on building systems that answer:
--Can this AI system be trusted and used in real-world scenarios?
+> Can this AI system be trusted and used in real-world scenarios?
 Instead of only optimizing accuracy, I prioritize:
 - reliability
 - consistency